How To Wedge Clay A Beginner’s Guide With A Step By Step Video

 Makes the Clay More Plastic:

-Makes the Clay Homogenous:
+Makes the Clay Homogeneous:

 Removes the Air Bubbles: